html5rocks/www.html5rocks.com/content/tutorials/webcomponents/customelements/en/index.md

   <x-foo-shadowdom></x-foo-shadowdom>
 </div>

-Instead of setting `.innerHTML`, I've created a Shadow Root for `<x-foo-shadowdom>` and filled it with the markup.
+Instead of setting the element's `.innerHTML`, I've created a Shadow Root for `<x-foo-shadowdom>` and then filled it with markup.
 With the "Show Shadow DOM" setting enabled in the DevTools, you'll see a `#document-fragment` that can be expanded:

     ▾<x-foo-shadowdom>
        ▾#document-fragment